Abducted in Plain Sight

 Abducted in Plain Sight, also known as Forever B, is a 2017 true crime documentary film directed by Skye Borgman.
 The documentary covers the kidnappings of Jan Broberg, an Idaho child who was abducted by her neighbor Robert Berchtold in the 1970s on two occasions.
 It contains interview footage with Broberg.
 It was produced by Top Knot Films and released by Netflix in 2019.

 The story was first told in Stolen Innocence: The Jan Broberg Story, a memoir published by her and her mother in 2003.

 Reception

+Critical response

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 75%, based on 24 reviews, with an average rating of 6.9/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 75%, based on 23 reviews, with an average rating of 6.9/10.